Metaswitch/chef/docs/knife_commands.md

 You can optionally add:

 * `--<box-type>-count` - This controls how many of each box type is created.
 As the default, chef creates one each of a Bono, Sprout, Homer, Homestead and Ellis.
+* `--scscf-only` - This spins up the deployment with I-CSCF function disabled.

 As well as passing in parameters to the `deployment resize` command, you can also set options in the `override_attributes` section of the environment file.
 The available options are discussed [here](http://clearwater.readthedocs.org/en/stable/Creating_a_deployment_environment/index.html#creating-the-environment); the notable ones are: